 - adjective1 + adjective2 + noun1: “Noble, Brave Warrior” (Gunther)

 - adjective1 + noun1 + noun2: “Strong Warrior Twin”

 - adjective1 + adjective2 + noun1 + noun2: “Young Bear-like Battle Hammer”

 Remember to keep your words short, with just 2 to 4 sounds each, since they will be combined together.
 The average length of a name in the Dungeon & Dragons Player’s Handbook is just 6 sounds long.
 And you might want to add a final suffix to signal gender.

-Last year was my first year participating in Lexember.
+My first year participating in Lexember was 2020.
 I actually started late, on December 10 to be exact, so if you’re reading this in mid-December you should still start.
-(Heck, don’t worry if you’re doing this in another month entirely – I also did Lextober this year, just because.)
+(Heck, don’t worry if you’re doing this in another month entirely—I also did Lextober in 2021, just because.)

 For an added holiday-themed challenge, when creating your December conlang’s inventory of sounds, make sure you have no L.